 1. Accurately gauge your current credit report.

-2. Once you determine your credit worthiness, research you’re possible refinance options well before you apply.
+2. Once you determine your creditworthiness, research you’re possible to refinance options well before you apply.

 Going through multiple applications to find that lenders use different sources for researching your credit will only further affect your credit through these hard pulls.
 Research carefully, and be realistic.
 The most important thing for you to do is to know where you stand.
 If you are in a good place financially to refinance your RV, do your due diligence to make sure you have everything you need before you start the application process.
 Talk to the lender and ask the questions about the terms and conditions and its effect on your credit score.

 Getting a good rate on an RV refinance loan with minimal credit impact is possible, but it must be done thoughtfully.
 Knowing thoroughly your credit history and factors that will affect your RV loan will be important to maintaining a good credit score throughout the loan refinance process.
 It will ensure you get the best rate with the least credit score impact possible.